 (i) and reporting requirements relating to or affecting the Company Stock from time to time, including, without limitation, federal and state securities laws, and the rules of any applicable exchange; and (ii) each sale or distribution of the Trust's Company Stock shall be directed by the Company in accordance with all applicable federal and state securities laws, including without limitation Rule 144 of the 1933 Act for sales by affiliates of the issuer ("Rule 144") or any successor SEC rule, and the rules of any applicable exchange.
 The Company shall cause its counsel to prepare a Notice of Proposed Sale of Securities Pursuant to Rule 144 as specified in Rule 144 ("Form 144") on behalf of the Trust and submit the Form 144 to the Trustee for review not less than 10 days prior to the initial sale of Company Stock that the Company plans to direct or as otherwise provided for by Section 14(c) of this Trust Agreement (and not less than 5 days prior to any subsequent sale of Company Stock requiring a new or amended Form 144).
-The Company and its counsel shall be solely responsible for identifying and communicating to the Trustee in writing: (i) any other sales of Company Stock that must be aggregated with the sales or distributions by the Trust, (ii) all applicable "black out" periods, if any, (iii) the applicable holding periods, if any, for the Company Stock held by the Trustee, and (iv) information regarding the appropriate tax reporting by the Trustee with respect to any sales or distributions of Company Stock (or the proceeds thereof) to any participant or beneficiary.
-As applicable, the Company may direct the brokers or dealers through which Company Stock is to be sold and the Trustee shall have no responsibility or liability with respect to any broker or dealer designated by the Company.
-If not so designated by the Company, the Trustee may select such brokers or dealers.
-The Trustee shall be responsible for signing and filing the agreed upon Form 144.
-The Company shall confirm to the Trustee if Company Stock
+The Company and its counsel shall be solely responsible for identifying and communicating to the Trustee in writing: (i) any other sales of Company Stock that must be aggregated with the sales or distributions by the Trust, (ii) all applicable "black out" periods, if any, (iii) the applicable holding periods, if any, for the Company Stock (or the proceeds thereof) to any participant or beneficiary.
+As applicable, the Company may direct the brokers or dealers through which Company Stock is to be sold pursuant to Section 14(c) of this Trust Agreement, the Trustee if Company Stock is to be sold pursuant to Section 14(c) of this Trust Agreement, the Trustee shall have no responsibility or liability with respect to any broker or dealer designated by the Company.
+If not so designated by the Company shall cause is designed upon Form 144.
+The Company shall cause is designed upon Form 144.
+The Company shall cause is designed upon Form 144.
+The Company shall cause is designed upon Form 144.
+The Company

-- (j) Company Stock without confirming, that there is an accurate and effective Form 144 in place with respect to such sale.
-The Company further covenants and agrees to furnish or cause to be furnished to the Trustee, from time to time, such certifications, legal opinions and additional information as the Trustee may reasonably request in connection with the Company Stock or any sale or distribution thereof. - (k) Regulatory Reports.
-In the event the number of shares of Company Stock held by the Trust, if any, meets or exceeds any applicable reporting threshold for the Trust or the Trustee, the Company agrees to provide written notice to the Trustee that the Trust has reached or exceeds the reporting threshold; to prepare and file such reports unless the Trustee provides notice that it shall prepare and file such reports or unless the Trustee shall be required to prepare and file such reports due to the Company's failure to timely do so; to timely p rovide copies of the same to the Trustee for its review prior to filing; and to reimburse the Trustee for its out-of- pocket costs and expenses associated with reviewing, preparing and/or filing any regulatory report required to be filed by the Trustee, such as, by way of example, Forms 3, 4, 5 or Form 13G filed with the SEC.
+(j) Company Stock without confirming, that there is an accurate and effective Form 144 in place with respect to such sale.
+The Company further covenants and agrees to furnish or cause to be furnished to the Trustee, from time to time, such certifications, legal opinions and additional information as the Trustee may reasonably request in connection with the Company Stock or any sale or distribution thereof.

+(k) Regulatory Reports.
+In the event the number of shares of Company Stock held by the Trust, if any, meets or exceeds any applicable reporting threshold for the Trust or the Trustee, the Company agrees to provide written notice to the Trustee that the Trust has reached or exceeds the reporting threshold; to prepare and file such reports unless the Trustee provides notice that it shall prepare and file such reports or unless the Trustee shall be required to prepare and file such reports due to the Company's failure to timely do so; to timely provide copies of the same to the Trustee for its review prior to filing; and to reimburse the Trustee for its out-of- pocket costs and expenses associated with reviewing, preparing and/or filing any regulatory report required to be filed by the Trustee, such as, by way of example, Forms 3, 4, 5 or Form 13G filed with the SEC.
 To the extent not paid by the Company, such costs and expenses may be deducted by the Trustee from the Trust.